 Because neither the federal nor state laws, other than Oregon, establish the amount of time off an employee may take off to bereave, private employers are permitted to determine at their own discretion how much leave the employee may take.
 At a minimum, employers typically allow employees to attend the funeral of a family member or loved one but frequently permit employees to take more time.

-Also, employers may allow employees to take different amounts of time off depending on how closely associated the employee was to the loved one.
+Also, employers may allow employees to take different amounts of time off depending on how closely associated the employee was with the loved one.
 For example, an employer may allow an employee to take three (3) days of bereavement leave for the death of a child, but only one day for the death of a niece.

 What proof is required that a family member or someone close to me has died?

 Some employers may require employees to provide evidence that a family member or loved one has died to be allowed to take bereavement leave.
 Such may include an obituary, funeral program, or death certificate.

 Because the evidence may not be available before an employee needs to take the leave, employers who require evidence typically allow employees to provide the evidence after the leave it was taken.
 If an employee fails to provide the necessary evidence, an employer may refuse to pay the employee for the leave, if the policy gives the employee proper notice, or otherwise discipline the employee.